yuliu0322/yuliu0322.github.io/_pages/about.md

 My research focuses on developing sustainable technologies to improve aquaculture health, seafood quality, and food preservation.
 I am particularly interested in biomaterial-based delivery systems, aquatic animal health, passive radiative cooling technologies, and sustainable food systems.

-My current research investigates PLGA-based microparticles and Pickering emulsion systems for the oral delivery of probiotics and inactivated pathogens in aquaculture species.
+My current research investigates PLGA-based microparticle systems for the oral delivery of probiotics and inactivated pathogens in aquaculture species.
 I am also involved in the development of passive radiative cooling materials for energy-efficient food preservation applications.

 Prior to joining Virginia Tech, I conducted research on microplastic contamination in marine bivalves and seafood preservation technologies, with a focus on oysters and mussels.